• Skip to primary navigation

 1. Prepare a 9×13-inch baking dish.
 Grease the pan and set aside.

-3. Make the vanilla custard.
+3. Make the vanilla custard mixture.
 In a large bowl, whisk together eggs and sugar.
 Add cream and vanilla extract, and whisk to combine.

 4. Pour over bread.
 Pour cream mixture over bread in the pan until completely covered.
 Gently press down the bread cubes to fully cover with custard.
 For maximum flavor, allow the bread to soak for 1 hour, covered, at room temperature.